Marshmallow App

 Manage policy

 Grouping themed information and utilising progressive disclosure to reduce the length of the page by 200%+.
-Reducing this area to two tabs and improving heading content to be explicit with users on what they can find.
+Reducing this area to two tabs and improving heading content to be explicit to users on what they can find.

 Impact

-• Reduction in queries to agents by 6.3% for miscellaneous questions in locating information
+Reduction in queries to agents by 9.3% for miscellaneous questions in locating information

-• Increase in customers updating their vehicle and home address by 7.4% (Improving accuracy of user profiles)
+Increase in customers updating their vehicle and home address by 10.4% (Improving accuracy of user profiles)

 Help & Support